ExistensialReset/flowmosr/README.md

 You can:

 - Start a small circle (2–5 people)
-- Share resources without tracking value
+- Share resources without tracking value  - while staying attentive to imbalance as it appears
 - Rest without earning it
 - Read and join in writing this repository
 - Notice what actually helps life flow